Zway68/marbella-ai-pricing-innovator-62/README.md

-# Welcome to your Lovable project
+# Welcome to Marbella Education's Website

 ## Project info

 **URL**: https://lovable.dev/projects/17c7367f-6528-4afb-b48a-efc34ba8092c

-## How can I edit this code?
+## How to edit this code?

-There are several ways of editing your application.
+There are several ways of editing my application.

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/17c7367f-6528-4afb-b48a-efc34ba8092c) and start prompting.
+Simply visit the [Lovable Project](https://lovable.dev/projects/17c7367f-6528-4afb-b48a-efc34ba8092c) remix my project and start prompting.

 Changes made via Lovable will be committed automatically to this repo.